 The Australian domain name space has a solid reputation both locally and in the international community, and one of the reasons is the Supplier's Code of Practice.

-The Code of Practice is a set of principles and methods of market conduct that were developed by the au Domain Administration (auDA); the government-endorsed, self-regulatory body charged with the very important taks of oversight of Australia's name space.
+The Code of Practice is a set of principles and methods of market conduct developed by the au Domain Administration (auDA); the government-endorsed, self-regulatory body charged with the very important taks of oversight of Australia's name space.

 It's not an optional policy - it must be complied with by all auDA accredited registrars, plus their appointed resellers.
 The auDA regularly conducts checks to ensure the Code is continuing to be complied with.